berkeley-gif/workshop-intro-d3-leaflet/leaflet_exercises/02/style_overlay.md

-## 03 - Style overlay
+## 02 - Add and style data

-In this exercise we are going to experiment with applying custom styles to an overlay.
+In this exercise we are going to add your thematic data to the Leaflet app and styling it.
 We will also add a new Layer control to the Leaflet map.

 Leaflet Docs
 - [GeoJSON](http://leafletjs.com/reference-1.0.3.html#geojson)